bpetermann/vscode-zugang/README.md

 ## Version

-The current version is _v0.1.0_.
+The current version is _v0.2.0_.
 Expect frequent updates as new features and improvements are implemented.

 ## Usage Examples

 ![simplescreenrecorder-2024-08-15_23 16 27-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/8be37fc9-c96a-45ef-aaf4-bb4e93ea1b1a)

-## Inspiration

-This project drew inspiration from Manuel Matuzović's excellent book, [“Web Accessibility Cookbook”](https://www.oreilly.com/library/view/web-accessibility-cookbook/9781098145590/), a lecture by [chrcit](https://github.com/chrcit), and Mary Sutton's courses on [Frontend Masters](https://frontendmasters.com/courses/react-accessibility/introduction/)

 ## Contributing